Scientific Linux Security Update : libreswan on SL7.x x86_64

 SynopsisThe remote Scientific Linux host is missing one or more security updates.

-DescriptionA flaw was discovered in the way Libreswan's IKE daemon processed certain IKEv1 payloads.
-A remote attacker could send specially crafted IKEv1 payloads that, when processed, would lead to a denial of service (daemon crash).
-(CVE-2015-3204)
+DescriptionA flaw was discovered in the way Libreswan's IKE daemon processed IKE KE payloads.
+A remote attacker could send specially crafted IKE payload with a KE payload of g^x=0 that, when processed, would lead to a denial of service (daemon crash).
+(CVE-2015-3240)

-In addition, this update adds the following enhancements :
+This update also adds the following enhancements :

 SolutionUpdate the affected libreswan and / or libreswan-debuginfo packages.